 Should I Get My Dog’s Skin Tag Removed?

-Skin tags on a dog can be a cause of irritation.
+Much like crusty scabs on your dog’s back, skin tags on a dog can be a cause of irritation.
 They may scratch, lick, or even bite at them if they can reach them.
 These actions can lead to redness, rawness, and even infection at the site.
 If this is the case, your vet may recommend removal as the best course of action.

 Other times, the location of the tag may pose a problem.
 Some areas of high friction may cause the tag to get uncomfortably large for the dog.
 The location may pose a problem for the owner, as some owners may consider them unsightly.
 This in itself is not a very good reason to have them removed, though, especially if your pet will have to go under anesthesia for the procedure.
 Since skin tags tend to reappear, aesthetics is not a very good reason to put either your pup or your wallet through the trauma unnecessarily.

 Another reason that the tags may need to be removed is for safety purposes.
 Some breeds of dogs need frequent grooming and clipping, like Poodles or Cocker Spaniels.
-When the clippers nick the skin tags, they can cause them to bleed and, worse, cause pain for your poor pet.
+When the dog hair clippers nick the skin tags, they can cause them to bleed and, worse, cause pain for your poor pet.
 One way around this is to put a dab of bright nail polish on the tags so the groomer can easily see them, but removal is often the better course of option for safety’s sake.

 What Are the Best Methods of Dog Skin Tag Removal?